 Passengers misbehave: the internet abounds with examples.
 (See this article, or this one.)
 Passengers take off their shoes and clip their toenails.
 Or they take off their shirts, fall asleep and snore.
 They bring too much carry-on baggage and argue with the flight attendants about it.
 Or they smell bad.
 They drink too much and offend fellow passengers, getting in loud arguments when other passengers lean back their seats.
 Flight attendants or fellow passengers have to fight off their attempts at seduction, or just plain groping.
 They smoke in the bathroom or have sex there (Yuck!).

 Flight attendants take the heat for anything that upsets passengers.
-They get the complaints about too little legroom, poor food, and so on.
+They get the complaints about too little legroom, poor food, missed connections and so on.
 They’re not responsible for any of that, but they are the ones who passengers complain to.
 Unless a passenger is endangering safety, there is little they can do but try to placate and calm irritations during boarding or during the flight.
-And then passengers complain that flight attendants are “humorless.”
+And then passengers complain that flight attendants are “humorless” as they are ordered about like servants.

 At the same time, flight attendants are key to our safety.
 They make sure orders from the captain (“Fasten your seatbelts.”) are obeyed, and they are ready to deal with real emergencies, such as when a passenger falls ill or the plane hits bad weather.
 (Factoid: The most common cause of injury on an airplane is turbulence.
 When people don’t have their seatbelts on, they can get thrown around the cabin and break bones.)